sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## GetSodAllReportRunStatus
+## Get multi-report run task status

 > ReportResultReference GetSodAllReportRunStatus(ctx).Execute()

-Get multi-report run task status
+This endpoint gets the status for a violation report for all policy run.

 ### Example